slamer59/mcp-python-refactoring/README.md

 ### Notes

-- Replace `path/to/mcp_server.py` with the actual absolute path to your server
+- Use `python -m mcp_refactoring_assistant server` for local installations
 - For uvx installation, use the full uvx command instead of local paths
 - Some clients may require additional configuration or have different syntax
-- Always use absolute paths to avoid configuration issues
+- Always use absolute paths when specifying python executable
 - Test the connection with the client's MCP debugging tools if available

 ## How It Works